 - MOZ (all-in-one SEO software)

-- Yoast SEO (most used SEO WordPress plugin)
+- Yoast SEO (a popular WordPress SEO plugin)

 - Ahrefs (comprehensive SEO software – keywords, analytics, audits, content optimization)